acnapie1/acnapie1/README.md

 <br>-📂 I’m working on: I am currently building a website called Starter Fin.
 It has all the information needed to start a fish tank.
 <br>-👋 I’m open to: freelance and job opportunities
 <br>-👀 More about me: I am a dedicated cat mom who enjoys farming and art.
-🎨“I try more and more to be myself, caring relatively little whether people approve or disapprove.”
+<br><br>🎨“I try more and more to be myself, caring relatively little whether people approve or disapprove.”
 <br>― Vincent Van Gogh🌙

 ## Languages